AsphaltProAT/jax-7b-tpu-sharding/README.md

 This writeup is part of building **MAX** — a personal AI operating system built entirely from scratch.
 Custom tokenizer, custom architecture, custom training pipeline.
 No wrappers around existing models.

 - GitHub: [your github link]
-- Built by: Atharva Shewale, Pune, India
+- Built by: Prashant Shewale, Pune, India

 If this helped you, star the repo.
 If you have questions, open an issue.